devth/devth.github.com/_posts/2017-02-26-compiled-queries-in-scala.md

 iadd
 ```

-0. Push 28 onto the stack with `bipush`
+1. Push 28 onto the stack with `bipush`
-0. Push 14 onto the stack with `bipush`
+1. Push 14 onto the stack with `bipush`
-0. Execute `iadd` which adds two ints: it pops two values off the stack to use
+1. Execute `iadd` which adds two ints: it pops two values off the stack to use
    as its operands: first 14, then 28.
 It adds those two operands and pushes the
    result, 28, onto the stack.

 At this point we could work with the new 42 value on the stack.
-Here's how we
+This is how we
 would check that the value is indeed 42:

 ```java